reverentgeek/node-weight-tracker/docs/blog-post.md

 ## Easily Add Authentication to Node and hapi

-When building an application like this weight tracker, you probably want your data kept private and safe.
+When building an application like this weight tracker, you will probably want your data kept private and safe.
 It would be nice to share this application with others so they can take advantage of it, too.
 However, to create your own user registration and login (authentication) is no trivial task.
 There are registration, login, and password reset forms, email verification steps, encrypting passwords, and the list goes on and on.
 Oh, and how about keeping up with all the latest attacks and keeping your data secure?
 Yikes!

 The good news is Okta makes all of this a breeze!
 To begin, go to [developer.okta.com](https://developer.okta.com) and create a free developer account.